davidcraddockgames/davidcraddockgames.github.io/hugo-site/content/pages/Setup/index.md

 ### Gaming PC Software

 * Launchbox - this brings all my third party launchers together and collates metadata, preview videos and reviews for games I own.
-* Various open source emulators - these plug into Playnite and let me play many different console games on my PC.
+* RetroArch & various open source emulators - these plug into Launchbox and let me play many different console games on my PC.
 * Hue Sync - this allows me to sync my Hue entertainment area lights with the colours on the screen, while playing games.
 * NexusMods and Vortex app - I have a lifetime membership of NexusMods, and this allows me to download, install and configure hundreds of mods for many games such as Cyberpunk 2077 and Skyrim, at high speeds.
-* Special K - Allows me to tweak some games for better running, including retrofitting HDR to games that otherwise wouldn't have it.
-* Razer Synapse - These allow me to create custom control profiles for some of the games I frequently play.
+* Razer Synapse - These allow me to create custom control profiles for the Razer hardware for some of the games I frequently play.
 * Action! - Gameplay Recording and Streaming (on Steam) - for recording PC gaming
 * PCMark 10 - for benchmarking hardware upgrades